quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ---

 #### Finite Looping with Clamping and Modulo Operation
-Background context: When an animation loops a finite number of times (1 < N < ∞), you first clamp \( t \) to ensure it stays within the range [0, NT], then use the modulo operation to bring it back into one cycle.
+Background context: When an animation loops a finite number of times (1 < N < ∞), you first clamp $t$ to ensure it stays within the range [0, NT], then use the modulo operation to bring it back into one cycle.

 :p How do we handle animations that loop a finite number of times?
 ??x
-For animations that loop a finite number of times (1 < N < ∞), you first clamp \( t \) to ensure it stays within the range [0, NT] and then use the modulo operation to bring it back into one cycle.
+For animations that loop a finite number of times (1 < N < ∞), you first clamp $t$ to ensure it stays within the range [0, NT] and then use the modulo operation to bring it back into one cycle.

 ```c++
 float tstart = 0; // Start of the clip